wein.plus

 Cradle of viticulture

-Where and by whom the first wine was actually consciously produced and drunk is of course no longer known.
-Chance probably played a major role in its development.
+Where and by whom the first wine was actually consciously produced and drunk is unknown.
+Chance probably also played a role.
 Transcaucasia (parts of Armenia, Azerbaijan and Georgia), where the oldest archaeological finds were made, as well as the advanced civilisations in Mesopotamia (mostly modern-day Iraq, as well as parts of Syria and Turkey), in the Upper Nile river basin (Egypt) and in the Jordan Valley (Israel and Jordan) are considered to be the cradle of wine culture.
 According to the Bible book of Genesis, chapter 8, verse 4, Noah landed with his ark at Ararat after the end of the Flood and became a winegrower.
-According to the latest research, one of the origins of the cultivated grapevine or viticultural culture could also have been in south-east Anatolia (Turkey) (arrow).
+According to the latest research, one of the origins of the cultivated grapevine or wine-growing culture could also have been in south-east Anatolia (Turkey) (arrow).

 Voices of our members